Stochastic-Batman/CausalDiffAE_FZJ/README.md

 10. For classifier-free paradigm training, set `masking=True` in hyperpxarameter configs.

-11. To train anti-causal classifiers to evaluate effectiveness, navigate to `scripts\morhomnist` (or whichever example you are experimenting with) and run:
+11. To train anti-causal classifiers to evaluate effectiveness, navigate to `scripts/morhomnist` (or whichever example you are experimenting with) and run:
 ```
 python [dataset]_classifier.py
 ```

+# Testing & Counterfactual Generation

+1. In `scripts/image_causaldae_test.py` comment out all the import that start with `from datasets.generators import ...`.

+2. In `improved_diffusion/metrics.py`, change `from munkres import Munkres` to `from .munkres import Munkres` (notice dot in front `munkres` for relative import).

-12. For counterfactual generation, run the following script with the specified causal graph:
+3. For counterfactual generation, run the following script with the specified causal graph:
 ```
 ./morhomnist/test_[dataset]_causaldae.sh
 ```